guimachiavelli/guimachiavelli.com/about.md

 ---
 layout: page
 title: about
+menu: true
 ---

-italian-brazilian, 30 years old.
+italian-brazilian, born in 1986.

-currently working as a freelancer and pursuing a master's degree at the [sandberg institute][sandberg].
+currently working as a freelancer programmer.

+graduated at the [sandberg institute][sandberg] in june 2017.

 worked with [applied works][aw], [la moulade][lm], [pinar&viola][pv], [mobe][mundus] and [w3haus][w3].